 Good vibrations? – DentalVibe vs Vibraject

-Lincoln Hirst compares the two leading vibrating devices than claim to help make injections painless
+Lincoln Hirst BDS reviews the two leading vibrating devices that claim to help make injections painless:

 What is the Gate Control Theory?

 The nerve endings associated with sensing temperature and pain are small, uninsulated and have a relatively low signal intensity.
 The nerves which respond to pressure and vibration are larger, insulated and have a relatively high signal intensity.

 When vibration and pain signals are combined, as in the case with an injection using one of these devices, it is believed that the ‘vibration’ message carried by the insulated nerves predominates over the ‘pain’ message carried by the smaller uninsulated nerves.
 The ‘tactile’ pathway appears to have an inhibitory action on the ‘pain’ pathway at the dorsal horn of the spinal cord.
 The patient only experiences vibration.